Gabri0n/glab-blog/content/posts/post1.md

 Yet, what if one organization only needed 10 addresses and another one needed 1000?
 We could make every block 10 addresses but then we would need to assign 100 blocks to satisfy the requirement of 1000.
 On the other hand if we make the blocks 1000 addresses then 990 address will have gone to waste that other people could use.
 With addresses being a finite resource there needed to be a way to more efficiently use the address space.

-Thus IP classes and subnetting were created!

 ---

-In order to ensure IP addresses didnt go to waste IP addresses from 0.0.0.0 to 255.255.255.255 were divided into 5 Classes named A to E. Classes D and E are reserved for special cases so we wont focus on those.
-Classes A to C are the main 3 classes.
+In order to ensure IP addresses didnt go to waste IP addresses were first divided into 5 Classes named A to E. Classes D and E are reserved for special cases so we wont focus on those.
+Classes A to C are the main three classes.